Traditional marketing professionals were expected to be a natural at creating and delivering great marketing presentations.

 How many times have you sat through a presentation where the slides are so brimming with text that it makes the whole presentation ineffective?

 Don’t do that.
 As you may have heard, the average human’s attention span today is pitifully low.
-And when it comes to paying attention in conference settings and elaborate presentations, it’s even worse.
+And when it comes to paying attention to elaborate presentations in conference settings, or remote presentations using a screen sharing tool, it could be even worse.
 Your audience likely has far better and more urgent things to do than listen to you and your wordy slides.

 So, what do you do?
 Work to simplify your slides and include only the key points as written text instead of cramming them with the text you’re supposed to speak (and explain).
 Use slides to support speech, not replace it.
 And just like with stories and examples, include as many visuals (images, GIFs, videos) as possible to aid understanding.

 TIP: Check out how to embed a YouTube video in PowerPoint.

 Besides, the more slides, the better.
 Instead of speaking to one slide for several minutes, spread your content around multiple slides.
 Use numerous images to illustrate your point, and keep the slides moving.
 This will help tackle the issue of dwindling attention spans.